carpentries-incubator/intro-to-modern-fortran/learners/setup.md

 ### Emacs

 [Emacs][emacs-link] is a cross-platform text editor available for Linux, MacOS, and Windows.
-It will contain syntax highlighting for many Fortran file, but additional file extensions, such as `.X90`  may be valid Fortran files but will not be picked up in Emacs _f90-mode_.
+Emacs applies syntax highlighting for most Fortran files, but additional file extensions, such as `.X90`  may be valid Fortran files but will not be picked up in Emacs _f90-mode_.
 This mode allows for tab-completion of Fortran statements and the addition of a drop-down menu that provides additional Fortran-related options.

 Files can be manually set to f90-mode using `M-x f90-mode`, but file extensions can be added to your [Emacs initialization file][emacs-init-link] to ensure that these are recognised when opened.
 The format for this is
 ```lisp